-As a video conference service based on WebRTC, we need to ensure that our service works in the browsers that support this technology, and we need to automatically test if the core functionalities of our application works as expected in real use cases, such as verifying if audio and video are being correctly sent and received when two or more people are in the same room, for example, or if screen sharing works as expected, in both free and premium versions.
+As a video conference service based on WebRTC, we need to ensure that our service works in the browsers that support this technology, and we need to automatically test if the core functionalities of our application works as expected in real use cases, such as verifying if audio and video are being correctly sent and received when two or more people are in the same room, for example, or if screen sharing works as expected, in both free and PRO versions.

-This is possible with WebRTC end to end tests, and we have tests for many different cases in this matter.
+This is possible with WebRTC end-to-end tests, and we have tests for many different cases in this matter.

 7. Infrastructure as code

 I heard a lot about infrastructure as code before working at appear.in, but I have not had the real experience of deploying infrastructure in cloud services in an automated way and everything being code.